johnathanhuutri/CTFNote/technique/heap/README.md

     ...
 ```

-So here is what we've created in code 2:
+So here is what we've created:

 ```
 | Fake chunk being freed |